toothrot-if/toothrot-docs/docs/user/topics/auto-next.md

 go to a node while no next node or return is specified -- or you might want to take the user to a different node than the next node when she doesn't interact with the game.

-To accomplish this, toothrot has the `autonextTarget` property.
+To accomplish this, Toothrot has the `autonextTarget` property.
 This property expects as its value a string containing the ID of a node:

 ```toothrot